zhaojinzhou/epon/README.md

 packet.java carry the info of a packet;

-simulation.java simulation the activity between the two clients;
+simulation.java simulated the activity between the two clients;

 if Tmax in customer.java =1000000(large enough), this can be viewed as the simulation of the gated service of IPACT;